notakamihe/Audio-distribution-Django/README.md

 Sidenote: I could not figure out how to do the song player controls you see at the very bottom of the website pages.
 Help for that is appreciated.

 Cloud/Heroku project link: http://firstherokunotak1.herokuapp.com/

+Link to Meanstream, the remastered version of this project: https://github.com/notakamihe/MEANStream